owagner/hue2mqtt/README.md

 History
 -------
+* 0.12 - 2016/06/11 - owagner
+  - will now always go through bridge recovery.
+Bridges can be specified using either their ID (preferred) or IP.
+    Username is stored per ID.

 * 0.11 - 2016/05/28 - owagner/hobbyquaker
   - adapted to new 1.8.1+ API scheme of whitelist usernames being assigned by the bridge.
     The assigned username is stored using Java Preferences.
 The scheme should be compatible